LASIK Risks and Complications

 Halos

-Halo effect, or halos, occur commonly after LASIK.
-Like starbursts, the severity of halos increases with increasing pupil size.
-The LASIK industry uses the term “glare” to describe these visual aberrations.
-After LASIK, halos may appear around any relatively brighter area or reflective object.
-The LASIK industry does not consider these visual aberrations as a complication, even though the patient may no longer be able to drive at night.
+Halo severity increases with pupil size.
+After LASIK, halos may appear around any brighter area or reflective object.
+The industry does not consider this a complication.

 After LASIK - smaller optical zone Before LASIK - full optical zone with glasses/contacts